-This hapé is darker than most gray blends and both the flavour and feel are very distinct from other types of hapé, mostly because of its higher ash content.
+Our hapé tsunu is darker than most blends and both the flavor and feel are very distinct from other types of hapé, mostly because of its higher ash content.
 Made by the Katukina tribe, it has a wonderful and subtle effect that brings instant calm to the most prominent distractions pressing on the mind.
-Ash from the Tsunu Contains an alkaloid known as Perenine, which is a powerful anti-inflammatory substance and can assist in combating migraine, rhinitis, poor digestion, constipation, influenza, sinusitis, and fever.
+Ash from the Tsunu tree contains an alkaloid known as Perenine, which is a powerful anti-inflammatory substance and can assist in combating migraine, rhinitis, poor digestion, constipation, influenza, sinusitis, and fever.

 In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.

 Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals, to social gatherings, to simply tuning into Nature and welcoming the healing power of sacred plant medicines.